Measure B Sales Tax Funding

 Bicycle Transportation Account (BTA) FY 09-10: West Street Pathway, Delaware to Ohlone Greenway Gap Closure

 Ohlone Greenway rehabilitation as part of BART Seismic Retrofit Project; to be constructed in Spring 2012

 Measure B funds supported City of Berkeley staff time to help deliver or participate in the following capital, design or planning projects:

 The City’s first Pedestrian Master Plan, adopted in June, 2010

 Completed the 9th Street Bicycle Boulevard Extension pathway, connecting West Berkeley to Emeryville.
 City used multiple non-Measure B funding sources for construction.
 Project planning, public process, design review, and project management were conducted by staff supported by Measure B Bike/Ped funds.

 Designed Ohlone Greenway Betterments from Gilman/Curtis to the Albany border, as part of the BART seismic retrofit project, including bike/ped safety improvements.

 Redesigned and repaved Milvia St. Bicycle Boulevard to include wider upgraded bicycle lanes.

-Installed approximately 680 new bicycle parking spaces citywide.
+Installed more than 1000 new bicycle parking spaces citywide.
 Capital costs funded by General Fund and BAAQMD.
 Project management, public process, site selection, and inspection conducted by City staff supported by Measure B.